PlasticDigits/cw20-mintable/README.md

 ## Running this contract

 You will need Rust 1.44.1+ with `wasm32-unknown-unknown` target installed.
+For optimization (without docker) you will need `wasm-opt` installed.

 You can run unit tests on this via: